ApexPredator-InfoSec/securecode1/SecureCode1.md

 to blank page and invalid (0) redirects to login page

 ![](ScreenShots/image13.png)
-Valid and unvalid item ids determined by the list of item images under item/image
+Valid and invalid item ids determined by the list of item images under item/image

 ![](ScreenShots/image14.png)

-When the request is viewed in burp you can see a valid id returns HTTP status 404 (as mentioned in the code) and invlaid redirects to login page
+When the request is viewed in burp you can see a valid id returns HTTP status 404 (as mentioned in the code) and invalid redirects to login page

 ![](ScreenShots/image15.png)